 Below are the subsequent key areas:

-Developing moral character, intellectual character and performance character
+Developing moral character, intellectual character (or worldview) and performance character

 In our formative years, our experiences and the people we interact with shape what we consider right and wrong.
 This essentially shapes our character.
 I like to believe there are three character dimensions: